liberty-rising/DocShow-AI/README.md

 - Docker installed on your machine
 - Docker Compose installed on your machine

-## Initial Setup

-Before building and running the application for the first time, make sure to set up the necessary databases.
-Run the shell script `setup_db.sh` located in the repository root directory:

-    ```bash
-    ./setup_db.sh
-    ```

 ## Build and Run Using Docker Compose

 ### Instructions